JonathanB96/my-phase-4-project/README.md

 Gameland is  an application that creates a review for a new or existing user.
 They can choose what game they need to leave a review for.
 And upon creating their review they can edit, or delete each review.
 This App supports:

-*Authentification & password protection
+* Authentification & password protection
-*Client side routes using React router
+* Client side routes using React router
-*Validations
+* Validations
-*Stateful HTTP requests
+* Stateful HTTP requests

 [view site](https://my-phase-4-project.herokuapp.com/)

 ## Technologies Used
- -React.js
+ * React.js
- -CSS
+ * CSS
- -Ruby on Rails
+ * Ruby on Rails

 ## Usage